 Start by taking the fluff out of your resume’s opening.
 I define “fluff” as statements anyone can make but no one can prove.
 For example, “results-oriented,” “great communicator,” and “accomplished professional.”

 Here’s a simple trick: Make believe you are on Jeopardy and Alex Trebek is introducing you to the audience.
 Would he really say, “Here is an accomplished executive with great leadership skills and the ability to motivate staff”?
-Probably not.

 Instead, you would hear something like, “Our next contestant is a senior IT executive who specializes in start-ups and turnarounds.
 He has worked at such industry leaders as EDS and Accenture where he used world-class best practices and methodologies to drive record levels of revenues, profits and market share.”